Black Forest Cake

 - Choose high-quality ingredients: Since the flavors in a Black Forest cake are rich and pronounced, using high-quality ingredients is essential.
 Opt for fresh and ripe cherries, good-quality dark chocolate, and real whipped cream for the best results.

-- Prepare the cherry filling: Traditionally, Black Forest cake features a cherry filling made with cherries, sugar, and a hint of Kirsch (cherry brandy).
+- Prepare the cherry filling: Traditionally, a Black Forest cake features a cherry filling made with cherries, sugar, and a hint of Kirsch (cherry brandy).
 You can substitute the Kirsch with cherry juice or water if you prefer a non-alcoholic version.
 Simmer the cherries with sugar until they release their juices and become tender.
 For a jam-like consistency, we thicken the filling with a cornstarch slurry.

 - Assemble the cake layers: Once the cake layers have cooled, place the first layer on a cake stand or serving plate.
-Spoon a generous amount of cherry filling over the cake layer, spreading it evenly.
+Spoon a generous amount of cherry filling over the cake layer, and spread it evenly.
 Repeat with the remaining layers, making sure to save some cherries for decorating the top of the cake.

 - Whip the cream: Whip fresh heavy cream until it reaches stiff peaks.
 Sweeten it with a bit of powdered sugar or vanilla extract to taste.
 Ensure the cream is cold, and whip it in a chilled bowl to achieve the best results.
 Be careful not to over-whip the cream, as it can turn grainy.